Conference Logo ProgramMaster Logo

 Effects of Recipe Adjustments on Anode Performance at Albras

-Enhancement of Operational Efficiency and Product Quality in Aging Baking Furnaces.
+Enhancement of Operational Efficiency and Product Quality in Aging Baking Furnaces

 Impact of Water Absorption During Green Anode Cooling on Anode Quality

-Mesostructural Evolution Guided Optimization of Carbon Cathodes: An X-ray Computed Tomography Study on Baking Process
+Mesostructural Evolution Guided Optimization of Carbon Cathodes: An X-Ray Computed Tomography Study on Baking Process

 Operational Challenges in Flue Gas Treatment: A Thermomechanical Study of Heavy Equipment in the Baking Furnace Line

-Testing for Anode Quality: Varying Factors in the Paste Plant Using an Advanced Pilot Scale Facility at Hydro Technology
+Testing for Anode Quality: Varying Factors in the Paste Plant Using an Advanced Pilot Scale Facility

 Unusual Transverse and Wing Cracks in Cathodes